 How much do your boats weigh?

-Our lightest boat - the SpitFire with XLT trim (Xtra Lite Trim - which is a 50/50 weave of carbon and Kevlar braided sleeving over a foam core that is infused at the same time as the rest of the hull (a system developed at Placid Boatworks) - weighs in at 21 lbs.
-That's with seat, backband, footpegs and portage pads.
+Our lightest boat - the SpitFire XLT Ultra weighs in at a scant 18 lbs.
+The Spitfire XLT is our standard laminate and is RUGGED.
+XLT stands for "Xtra Lite Trim" - a 50/50 weave of carbon and Kevlar braided sleeving over a foam core that is infused at the same time as the rest of the hull (a system developed at Placid Boatworks) - weighs in at 21 lbs.
+Both weights include seat, backband, footpegs and portage pads.
 In fact, all of our boat weights are "as paddled" - no bare hull weights for advertising purposes here.
-Other solo boats in our line weigh between 23 and 26 lbs in XLT.
-Wood - we use cherry - adds three to four pounds.
+Other solo boats in our line weigh between 19.5 and 22.5 lbs in XLT Ultra and 23 and 26 lbs in XLT.
+Wood - we use cherry - adds three to four pounds, depending on model.

 What's included in the price?